15 Best Men's Haircuts for Looking Instantly Younger

 The Messy Chop

-The trick with Matt Damon’s hairstyle here is to fool the eye into believing your hairline isn’t receding quite as much as it may be.
+The trick with Matt Damon's hairstyle here is to fool the eye into believing your hairline isn't receding quite as much as it may be.
 Using a matte paste, push the hair forward and style while still a little damp.
-Finish off with a soft-hold hairspray and you instantly have a style that covers light spots and stays in place in the wind.
+Finish off with a soft-hold hairspray and you instantly have a men's hairstyle that covers light spots and stays in place in the wind.

 The Trim Flip

-If you can still achieve good, thick length on top, but your crown may be thinning a bit, this is a great style to make the best of what you have.
+If you can still achieve good, thick length on top, but your crown may be thinning a bit, this is a great men's haircut to make the best of what you have.
 Trim the sides short, not buzzed, but close.
 This creates a symmetry to any thinning while the length in the front adds a youthful appearance to the face.
 A soft grooming cream along with a little hair paste keeps this youthful and not weighed down.

 The Side-Part Quaff

 Tom Cruise's latest style—the guy could really have his own men's haircuts hall-of-fame by now—is achieved by using thickening cream (which should be your new best friend).
 By adding it to your damp hair, then blow drying in the most flattering direction, the hair looks thinker and fuller while still looking effortless styled (read: youthful).